kixlab/cs374-spring-2018/assets/pr1/pr1.md

 How many capitals of countries do you know?
 Throughout three programming assignments, we will build a simple quiz game with various countries and their capitals.
 For PR1, we will design a layout of the game using HTML / CSS.

 ## Where to start from?
-We provide you with the starter kit, pr1.zip.
+We provide you with the starter kit, [pr1.zip](assets/pr1/pr1.zip).
 It includes
 - `capital_game.css`: a skeleton stylesheet for your CSS code.
 - `index.html`: a skeleton HTML file for your HTML elements. capital_game.css above is included.

 ## How to submit?
 - Compress your code into `studentnumber_pr1.zip`.
 Please do not create any subfolders.
-- Then upload the zip file to the course KLMS until the due date stated above.
+- Then upload the zip file to [this link](https://www.dropbox.com/request/E8ZMsbZ6G6qwX8QsSdaB) until the due date stated above.
 - [Late policy](logistics.html#grading) in course webpage will be applied.

 ## How to test my code before submitting it?